Dumbbell rack for 10-50 pound set of rubber hexagon dumbbells V.3

 lift repeat

-Lately, just for fun, I’ve been making things for my home gym - deadlift platform, weight tree, wall mounted weight storage and my favorite project - my dumbbell rack.
+Lately, just for fun, I’ve been making things for my home gym - deadlift platform, weight tree, wall mounted weight storage and my favorite project - my DIY dumbbell rack.
 I’ve actually built and rebuilt this thing a couple of times.
-There were some small design flaws in the previous versions, so I’ve taken what I learned from those and made the perfect rack!
+There were some small design flaws in the previous versions, so I’ve taken what I learned from those and made the perfect DIY dumbbell rack!

-If you don’t feel like building one, Titan Fitness sells a 10-50 rack for $100.
+If you don’t feel like building one, here are some excellent alternatives:

 Materials used: